-Registered trademarks are good forever, provided the mark is used in commerce and the registration fees and applications are current.
+Registered trademarks are good forever, provided the mark is used in commerce, and the registration fees and the trademark application is current.

 How much does it cost to file a trademark?

-The cost to file a trademark with the U.S. Patent Trademark Office is between $225 – $400 per class, depending on how the trademark is filed.
+The cost to file a trademark application with the U.S. Patent and Trademark Office is between $225 – $400 per class, depending on how the trademark is filed.
 See more information about trademark costs.

-For each additional class of goods or services, there’s an additional fee to the Trademark Office.
+For each additional class of goods or services, there are additional filing fees to the Trademark Office.
 For example, if you’re using the mark on t-shirts (class 25) and mugs (class 21), or perhaps for custom printing services for t-shirts (class 42), each class of goods requires a separate filing fee.
 The same is true when you renew the registration.